eformat/argocd-team-topologies/README.md

   --namespace argocd --create-namespace
 ```

-Else we could use a cluster-scope ArgoCD instance and an `Application`:
+else we could use a cluster-scope ArgoCD instance and an `Application` if that existed already:

 ```bash
 # bootstrap namespaces using ops-sre argo instance